-The shadow side of vegetalismo includes incidents of ayahuasceros misusing their power and sexually assaulting women inside and outside of ayahuasca ceremonies.
+The shadow side of vegetalismo includes incidents of

+ayahuasceros misusing their power and sexually assaulting women inside and outside of ayahuasca ceremonies.
 This is rarely discussed openly within vegetalismo communities or in the academic literature.
 Two coresearchers shared strong opinions about this phenomenon and advocate for women's safety.

 Maia spoke about a very challenging situation during her second diet when she became aware of the shadow side of vegetalismo.
-When Maia found out that the vegetalista who was supervising her diet was having sexual relations with his female patient she immediately stopped her diet.
+When having sexual relations with his female patient she immediately stopped her diet.